 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 14.
 The City shall work with residential developers to submit applications to the Proposition 1C Transit Oriented Development Housing Program through the California Department of Housing and Community Development.
 Obtain Proposition 1C funding to support the development of infill housing and mixed-use projects.
-Responsible Department: Planning (primary); SHRA; Economic Development 2008-2010 In 2008, the City received approximately \$80 million in Proposition 1C funding for the Downtown Rail Yards, Township 9, Curtis Park Village, La Valentina Station, and Broadway Lofts.
+Responsible Department: Community Development (primary); SHRA; Economic Development 2008-2010 In 2008, the City received approximately \$80 million in Proposition 1C funding for the Downtown Rail Yards, Township 9, Curtis Park Village, La Valentina Station, and Broadway Lofts.
 In 2009, \$55 million was received in Prop 1C funding for the Downtown Rail Yards and Capitol Lofts.
-These projects will include a substantial amount of affordable housing.
-15. The City shall develop and expand incentive programs to improve management and maintenance of privately owned rental housing within older neighborhoods and commercial corridors, particularly four-plexes and apartments.
+These projects will include a substantial amount of affordable housing. and expand incentive programs to improve management and maintenance of privately owned rental housing within older neighborhoods and commercial corridors, particularly four-plexes and apartments.
 Program elements may include improved coordination with neighborhood code enforcement, problemoriented policing efforts, property management districts, and other proactive efforts along commercial corridors in affiliation with business and neighborhood associations.
 Increase participation by owners of small rental properties in rehabilitation programs to improve the management and maintenance of these properties.
 Responsible Department: Police /Code Enforcement (primary); SHRA 2010 Staff reductions in the Police and Code Enforcement Departments have delayed the implementation of this program.
 However, the City's Rental Inspection Program (Program 77 in this report) is making significant progress in maintaining and inventorying our rental housing stock.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 16.
 The City shall make planning and policy documents more easily accessible, such as placing items on the City's website, and shall promote additional opportunities for community participation.
-Improve public access to Planning Department documents and increase community participation in public outreach events.
-Responsible Department: Planning 2009 In 2009 the Community Development Department's website eliminated unnecessary or redundant web pages in order to make policy documents and current outreach opportunities more readily available for public view. involve residents and conduct public outreach for updates of the Analysis of Impediments to Fair Housing Choice (AI), the redevelopment implementation plan updates, and future consolidated plan updates.
+Improve public access to Community Development Department documents and increase community participation in public outreach events.
+Responsible Department: Community 2009 In 2009 the Community Development Department's website eliminated unnecessary or redundant web pages in order to make policy documents and current outreach opportunities more readily available for public view.
+17. The City shall involve residents and conduct public outreach for updates of the Analysis of Impediments to Fair Housing Choice (AI), the redevelopment implementation plan updates, and future consolidated plan updates.
 Post information on websites, conduct community meetings, hold public hearings and other specialized outreach as needed.
 Responsible Department: SHRA Ongoing SHRA actively involves the community at large in all planning activities.
-SHRA is halfway through the implementation of the City's 2008-2013 Consolidated Plan, which as part of adoption held community meetings in three different areas of the City, soliciting input through surveys in five languages and working with external advocacy groups, social service providers and City departments.
-SHRA anticipates adoption of the new 2010 update of the Analysis of Impediments to Fair Housing Choice wherein surveys and interviews to numerous groups were conducted.
-The City's redevelopment implementation plans were recently adopted and a concerted and purposeful effort was made to involve a wide spectrum of the public.
+SHRA is in the fourth year of the City's 2008-2013 Consolidated Plan.
+In the development of the plan SHRA held community meetings in three different areas of the City, soliciting input through surveys in five languages and working with external advocacy groups, social service providers and City departments.
+As SHRA has undergone a public participation process and will present an update to the Analysis of Impediments to Fair Housing Choice in the Fall of 2011 for adoption by the City Council.
+Many of the City's redevelopment implementation plans were recently updated in 2009 and a concerted effort was made to involve a wide spectrum of the public.